prasannakumar2495/QA-Master/README.md

 # QA-Master
-Coding Practice (java and python from the basics)
+Coding Practice (java , python and SQL from the basics)

-this is an repository that contains both coding in #java and #python from the basics
+this is an repository that contains both coding in #java, #python and #SQL from the basics